Eyevinn/srt-to-mpd-whep-reference/readme.md

 And then use the following WHIP URL in the transmitter: `http://ingest:8200/api/v2/whip/sfu-broadcaster?channelId=test`

+`ingest` is the alias used in the docker network for the ingest container

 **Start the MPD ffmpeg instance**

+TODO: change to shaka-packager

 Start FFMPEG with an an input of SRT in listener mode